-- 1. Available and accessible secure Alzheimer's unit - 2.
-Bariatric suites in response to obesity rates and hard to place patients - 3.
-Available and accessible beds for Medicaid Long Term Care enrollees - 4.
+- 3. Available and accessible beds for Medicaid Long Term Care enrollees - 4.
 Enhance access to private room accommodations for all patients and payors b.
 Does the applicant have a history of providing quality of care?
 Has the applicant demonstrated the ability to provide quality of care?
 Is the applicant a Gold Seal Program nursing facility that is proposing to add beds to an existing nursing home?
 Section 408.035(3) and (10), Florida Statutes.

-Need was addressed in detail in the original CON application #10615.
-Both the transferor (PruittHealth - Citrus County, LLC) and the transferee (PruittHealth - Citrus Hills, LLC) have common ownership and affiliation with PruittHealth, Inc., ultimately parented by UHS.
+Need was addressed in detail in the original CON application #10616.
+Both the transferor (PruittHealth - St. Johns County, LLC) and the transferee (PruittHealth - 4-3, LLC) have common ownership and affiliation with PruittHealth, Inc., ultimately parented by UHS.

-As previously stated in item C of this report, PruittHealth - Citrus Hills is a newly formed, for-profit Florida entity, and therefore does not have an historical record available to document in this CON proposal.
-The applicant indicates that since PruittHealth will still be the owner/ operator/manager of this facility, the same quality of care information that is in CON #10615 applies to this application.
-PruittHealth - Citrus Hills states that implementation of this proposal will involve the development of all quality policies and procedures based on its other affiliated facilities.
-PruittHealth expresses a commitment to adhere to all State and Federal SNF regulations and statutes in addition to Medicare's Conditions of Participation and to seek Joint Commission accreditation.
-PruittHealth - Citrus Hills states that it will use LTC TrendTracker which is a data collection and benchmarking tool that gives nursing care facilities the opportunity to compare staffing levels, resident characteristics, survey findings, revenue and cost, Medicare patient days, and quality measures with its peer.
+As previously stated, the applicant is a newly formed, for-profit Florida entity, and therefore does not have an historical record available to document in this CON proposal.
+PruittHealth - 4-3 indicates that since PruittHealth will still be the owner/operator/manager of this facility, the same quality of care information that is stated in CONs #10583P and #10616 applies.
+PruittHealth states that implementation of this proposal will involve the development of all quality policies and procedures based on its other affiliated facilities.
+The applicant commits to adhere to all State and Federal SNF regulations and statutes in addition to Medicare's Conditions of Participation and to seek Joint Commission accreditation.

+PruittHealth - 4-3 states that it will use LTC TrendTracker which is a data collection and benchmarking tool that gives nursing care facilities the opportunity to compare staffing levels, resident characteristics, survey findings, revenue and cost, Medicare patient days, and quality measures with its peer.
 Further, that when compared to other LTC TrendTracker users, PruittHealth affiliated skilled nursing facilities are leaders in quality care.

-PruittHealth - Citrus Hills states it will develop programs, services and protocols and will exceed benchmarks to achieve AHCA Gold Seal eligibility.
+PruittHealth - 4-3 states it will develop programs, services and protocols and will exceed benchmarks to achieve AHCA Gold Seal eligibility.
 The reviewer notes that none of PruittHealth's existing facilities have Gold Seal designation.
-Per the applicant, PruittHealth - Citrus Hills will strive to be a deficiency-free facility, to become a 5-Star rated facility and meet all AHCA Quality Award Requirements.
-The applicant states that three of its affiliates - PruittHealth - Panama City, PruittHealth - Fleming Island and PruittHealth - Southwood, received zero deficiency surveys when undergoing their Medicare certification surveys, attesting to the quality of services implemented by PruittHealth.
+Per CON application #10721, PruittHealth - 4-3 will strive to be a deficiency-free facility, to become a 5-Star rated facility and meet all AHCA Quality Award Requirements.
+The applicant notes that its affiliates - PruittHealth - Panama City, PruittHealth - Fleming Island and PruittHealth - Southwood, each received zero deficiency surveys when undergoing their Medicare certification surveys, which it states attest to the quality of its services.

-PruittHealth - Citrus Hills points out that it participates in the PruittHealth "Go for the Gold" program that honors its outstanding employees to foster a since of invested ownership in the success and continually improving quality care of their facilities.
+PruittHealth - 4-3 points out that it participates in the PruittHealth "Go for the Gold" program that honors its outstanding employees to foster a since of invested ownership in the success and continually improving quality care of their facilities.
 PruittHealth also sponsors retreats, workshops, and continuing education programs where employees meet in structured forums to encourage open and honest communication that provides a foundation for conducting and improving daily operations of health-related, support and administrative tasks in an ethical and legal manner that will better anticipate and fulfill residents' evolving health and quality of life needs.

-PruittHealth - Citrus Hills comments that will follow PruittHealth's model for commitment to quality and strive to achieve the same levels of success.
-The applicant states that its Committed to Caring Campaign, set PruittHealth apart from other skilled nursing operators.
-Further, as part of its quality initiative plans, the applicant will engage PruittHealth Pharmacy Services to perform random audits of client medication regimens.
+PruittHealth - 4-3 comments that will follow PruittHealth's model for commitment to quality and strive to achieve the same levels of success and contends that its' Committed to Caring Campaign, sets PruittHealth apart from other skilled nursing operators.
+The applicant states that PruittHealth - 4-3, as part of its quality initiative plans, will engage PruittHealth Pharmacy Services to perform random audits of client medication regimens.